Moein-Karami/Utrip/README.md

 # Utrip
-This hotel reservation program consists of 3 phases, and the last phase includes developing a web server based on HTTP.
+The project is a basic reservation program for hotels that consists of three phases.
+This last phase involves creating a web server based on HTTP protocol.

-Attention: These programs probably won't compile due to organization files;
+Attention: These programs probably won't compile due to organization of files;
 you may write a new makefile to compile these programs, or just put all the .c, .cpp, .hpp, .h, from src/ and include/ and makefile to one directory.